Overcoming Dangerous Emotions: Dealing With Anxiety

 - My entire world as I know it will come crumbling down.

 Take a good look at the thoughts.
-When we stop justifying the thoughts as being part of us and something we can’t help, we see that they are obsessively fixated on what other people think of us, prideful, self-centered and certainly don’t mention God anywhere.
+When we stop justifying the thoughts as being part of us and something we can’t help, we will likely see that they are caused by being overly concerned about what other people think of us and pride, and they certainly don’t include God anywhere.
 So, analyze them.

 - Is it fair/rational to think that the worst-case scenario will happen, or that we need to be prepared for every possible thing out of our control?
 We can plan, but do we remember that God is ultimately in control: “A man’s heart plans his way, but the LORD directs his steps” (Proverbs 16:9).